 Jonathan made his BBC Proms Debut in 2019 performing Oliver Knussen's 'Study for Metamorphosis for solo bassoon', returning in 2020 to perform Anna Meredith's highly virtusoic 'Axeman' for solo electric bassoon with the London Sinfonietta.
 Further solo highlights include Haydn's Sinfonia Concertante alongside Maxim Vengerov and the premier of David Sawer's 'How Among the Frozen Words' for bassoon and choir with the BBC Singers in 2020.

 Recent solo recordings include Mozart's Bassoon Concerto and Sinfonia Concertante with the London Philharmonic Orchestra and Vladimir Jurowski, and Poulenc's Trio for Bassoon, Oboe and Piano alongside John Roberts and Mark Bebbington.
 2021 saw the release of his recording of Dutilleux's 'Sarabande et Cortege', newly orchestrated by Kenneth Hesketh and accompanied by the Sinfonia of London and John Wilson.

-Jonathan studied at the Royal Academy of Music under the tuition of John Orford, Amy Harman and David Chatterton, supported generously by the ABRSM and Sir Elton John Scholarships and graduating with the HRH Princess Alice The Duchess of Gloucester's Prize.
-Born in 1992, Jonathan began his studies in South Wales with Robert Codd.
-He is currently Visiting Professor of Bassoon and an Associate of the Royal Academy of Music.
+Jonathan began his studies in South Wales with Robert Codd.
+Graduating with HRH Princess Alice The Duchess of Gloucester's Prize, he studied at the Academy under the tuition of John Orford, Amy Harman and David Chatterton, supported generously by the ABRSM and Sir Elton John scholarships.
+Since 2017 he has been a bassoon Professor and Associate of the Royal Academy of Music.